animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 <div class="paragraph">

-{data-store-name} can be difficult to setup and use correctly, given all the {x-data-store-docs}/reference/topics/gemfire_properties.html\[configuration properties\] and different configuration options:
+GemFire can be difficult to setup and use correctly, given all the {x-data-store-docs}/reference/topics/gemfire_properties.html\[configuration properties\] and different configuration options: